 And yes, calls even get exercised by accident.
 There are still a few humans left in this market to blow it.

 And here’s another possible outcome in this process.

 Your broker will call you to notify you of an option called away, and then give you the wrong advice on what to do about it.

-This generates tons of commissions for the broker but is a terrible thing for the trader to do from a risk point of view, such as generating a loss by the time everything is closed and netted out.
+This generates tons of commissions for the broker, but is a terrible thing for the trader to do from a risk point of view, likely generating a loss by the time everything is closed and netted out.

-Avarice could have been an explanation here but I think stupidity and poor training and low wages are much more likely.
+Avarice could have been an explanation here, but I think stupidity, poor training, and low wages are much more likely.

 Brokers have so many ways to steal money legally that they don’t need to resort to the illegal kind.